flutter/website/README.md

 [issue tracker](https://github.com/flutter/website/issues/new)
 and we'll take a look.

+Flutter is Google's UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
+In this codelab, you'll create a simple chat application for Android, iOS, and (optionally) the web.

 For simple changes (such as to CSS and text), you probably don't need to build this site.
 Often you can make changes using the GitHub UI.